 Randolph County and the City of Elkins open their streets to accommodate 75,000+ visitors each year, with an opportunity for exploring our surrounding counties.

 Bridgeport resident Miss Kara D’Ann Alvarez has been selected as Queen Silvia for the 80th Mountain State Forest Festival by Director General Scott Goddard.
 The selection of Queen Silvia was kept confidential for months.
 Miss Alvarez visited Elkins on Sunday, June 5, 2016, to attend a private reception in her honor, which was sponsored by Davis & Elkins College Dining Services; Graceland Inn and Conference Center; and John and Joyce Allen.

 When asked about the selection/appointment, Scott Goddard said “Stepping into the Director General role for the 80th Mountain State Forest Festival, I was not given a manual entitled “How to find Maid/Queen Silvia”.
 At first, I have to admit that I was a little overwhelmed with this task.
 Luckily, my parents combined with my D&E and Forest Festival families were there for support and assistance.
 A number of magical moments quickly followed.

 The Mountain State Forest Festival Board of Directors announces the appointment of Chad Shoemaker as Director General of the 81st Mountain State Forest Festival.
 The annual fall celebration is scheduled to take place September 30-October 8, 2017.

 The Forest Festival is the state’s oldest and grandest running festival and a premier mountain event annually attracting tens of thousands of visitors for a regal celebration.
-Director General Goddard has simply and appropriately themed the 80th Mountain State Forest Festival “Celebrate!”
+Director General Shoemaker has themed this year’s festival, “FALL into Autumn Traditions”.